About the Park

 The bike trail was once a railroad line owned by the United Railway Co. and used for transporting douglas fir logs and lumber from Vernonia to the Willamette Valley.

 Steam locomotives began stopping on the property to fill their boilers in the spring of 1924.
 In the 1980’s, United Railway Co. sold the railway line to the State of Oregon Parks and Recreation Dept. in order to convert the line to a paved “rails to trails” bicycle-equestrian trail that runs 21 miles from Banks to Vernonia.

-In 1895 the Vernonia School District leased a portion of the property and built a schoolhouse that has been preserved and was relocated down the highway approximately one mile.
+In 1895 the Vernonia School District leased a portion of the property and built a schoolhouse that has been preserved and is located down the highway approximately one mile

 Wildlife that resides on the property includes elk, deer, otters, beavers, eagles, osprey, blue herons, owls, cougars, bears, coyotes, bobcats and more.